 How to participate

-When is IMBD celebrated?
+When is WMBD celebrated?

-The official date for IMBD in the U.S. and Canada is the second Saturday in May each year.
+The official date for WMBD in the U.S. and Canada is the second Saturday in May each year.
 We recognize, however, that this isn’t always the best time for you or the birds.
 For participants to the south, migratory birds may have already passed through.
 And to the north, this date may be too early.
 We encourage you to host a program, event, or festival when birds are present and when it best suits your schedule.
-Today, IMBD programs, events, and festivals are held year-round.May is not an ideal time to celebrate migratory birds in countries to the south!
-On the birds’ wintering grounds, the official date for IMBD is the second Saturday in October.
+Today, WMBD programs, events, and festivals are held year-round.May is not an ideal time to celebrate migratory birds in countries to the south!
+On the birds’ wintering grounds, the official date for WMBD is the second Saturday in October.
 The date varies throughout the region as well.
-In Costa Rica, some IMBD events begin as early as February.
+In Costa Rica, some WMBD events begin as early as February.
 In Caribbean countries, in October.
 And festivities in Colombia beginning September.